-Graduate student support from other, non-federal resources
+Student support from other, non-federal resources

-Consider matching graduate student support from the Vermont Water Center with other institutional sources of support, e.g., graduate research stipends, tuition support, start-up funds etc. If the source of funding for the other portion of the graduate student support is non-federal, then this funding, as well as the overhead multiplier associated with it, can be claimed as match.
+Consider matching student support from the Vermont Water Center with other institutional sources of support (e.g., graduate research stipends, tuition support, start-up funds).
+If the source of funding for the other portion of the graduate student support is non-federal, then this funding, as well as the overhead multiplier associated with it, can be claimed as match.
 This is an effective way to stretch your institutional dollars.